ahmetb/kubectx/README.md

 | _“Also using it on a daily basis.
 This and my zsh config that shows me the current k8s context 😉”_ – [@puja108](https://twitter.com/puja108/status/928742521139810305) |
 | _“Lately I've found myself using the kubens command more than kubectx.
 Both very useful though :-)”_ – [@stuartleeks](https://twitter.com/stuartleeks/status/928562850464907264) |
 | _“yeah kubens rocks!”_ – [@embano1](https://twitter.com/embano1/status/928698440732815360) |
+| _“Special thanks to Ahmet Alp Balkan for creating kubectx, kubens, and kubectl aliases, as these tools made my life better.” – [@strebeld](https://medium.com/@strebeld/5-ways-to-enhance-kubectl-ux-97c8893227a)
 -----

 Disclaimer: This is not an official Google product.